sscs-ose/sscs-chipathon-2026/README.md

 For questions and support:

-1. Join our Matrix chat channels (preferred method)
+1. Join our Discord server and ask in the respective channel (preferred).
 2. [Open an issue](../../issues) in this repository
 3. Contact the organizing committee